rsyncOSX/RsyncUIdocs/content/post/ssh.md

 categories = ["remote servers"] lastmod = "2020-04-16"
 +++
-RsyncOSX utilizes user set ssh keypath and identityfile.
+RsyncUI utilizes user set ssh keypath and identityfile.
 Default values for ssh are `~/.ssh/id_rsa` and portnumber `22`.
 It is not required to set your own values for key path and identityfile if default values are used.
 The ssh parameter within the rsync command is, if set by the user:

 ```bash
 -e  "ssh -i ~/.ssh_keypath/identityfile -p NN"